jaredkrinke/log/content/posts/game-development/browser-based-game-on-steam-3.md

 # Finally, some (brief) answers
 Below is a categorized overview of the questions I had to answer on my journey to a (hopefully!) final Steam build of my WebView2-based game, along with brief answers.

 I'm planning to write more in-depth answers in the future.
-For now, if you're interested in more detail, send an email to any name at this domain.
+For now, if you're interested in more detail, send an email to log@schemescape.com.

 ## Installation, environment
 * **Does WebView2 support Windows 7?
 What about 32-bit Windows?**